yzhang71/Rust-UnsafeToSafe/README.md

 ```
 cargo xtask install
 ```
-Now the extension is installed in your VScode, you can open the "Demo" project and test the safe suggestion plugin
+Now the extension is installed in your VScode, you can open the [Demo](./Demo) project and test the safe suggestion plugin.

+## Analysis Result

+The datasets and analysis results are avaliable at [Analysis_Result](./Analysis_Result).